Purpose

 The Executor ensures that procedures run in a controlled and predictable manner and that they run as fast as possible.

-The Executor isn’t a singular instance.
-It is deployed in multiple geographical locations corresponding to Solana hotspots - places where existing Solana traffic is concentrated.
-This aims to that your procedures run as close as possible to the Solana Leaders and receive the most up-to-date state.
+The Executor is not a singular instance.
+It is deployed in multiple geographical locations corresponding to Solana hotspots — places where existing Solana traffic is concentrated.
+This placement ensures that your procedures run as close as possible to the Solana Leader and access the most up-to-date chain state.

 The Solana proxy module provides access and smart selection of upstream Solana RPC nodes.